-Robert S. Kennedy says he thinks the he makes a point of establishing a reputation core types will back off, to some extent, if they Mormon practice of polygamy was protected by the First Amendment.
-So far as I know, the George W. Price, Christopher J. Garcia: Mormon religion did not require polygamy but separate sociological entities, some with We talk about somebody "discovering" the only permitted it, so that a legal ban on ruins of Troy or King Tut's tomb, even though polygamy did not interfere with their practice these were built by human beings, because of their religion.
-But that aside, a right of free something hidden is brought into the exercise cannot be absolute.
-So far as I know mainstream of human knowledge.
-Thus, we Thuggee did not merely permit robbing and don't talk about ancient tomb robbers - or murdering travelers, it required it as a religious act.
-Also, I think that at least some Hindus considered Suttee a requirement of their lucky that the distinguished former surveyor about [the] warming part of the Global religion.
-Certainly some religions required Warming, I may disagree about its human sacrifice.
-Of course restrictions on consequences and its cure."
-I call it the activities like that should be limited to extreme "trouble in River City" ploy: yes, there are cases.
-In some places people have been can be a fatal assumption."
-A couple of pool halls in town; and yes, they do prosecuted for hate crimes for quoting the a smear term for anyone who takes his religion books I've been reading recently about occasionally tempt young men to a dangerous Bible's teachings on homosexual acts.
-(I more seriously than the speaker thinks Colonial America underline that point, course of life - but even so, Prof. Hill, we oppose laws against "hate crimes" in general appropriate.
-Originally Fundamentalists were a Goodbye, Indian as Noble Savage, as well as don't necessarily agree that buying an orchestra both, because hate crime laws are really subset of Protestants who had specific beliefs thought crime laws and because where hate that were known as The Fundamentals. crime laws exist they are applied selectively, but that's a different question.)
+Robert S. Kennedy says he thinks the Mormon practice of polygamy was protected by the First Amendment.
+So far as I know, the Mormon religion did not require polygamy but only permitted it, so that a legal ban on polygamy did not interfere with their practice of their religion.
+But that aside, a right of free exercise cannot be absolute.
+So far as I know Thuggee did not merely permit robbing and murdering travelers, it required it as a religious act.
+Also, I think that at least some Hindus considered Suttee a requirement of their religion.
+Certainly some religions required human sacrifice.
+Of course restrictions on activities like that should be limited to extreme cases.
+In some places people have been prosecuted for hate crimes for quoting the Bible's teachings on homosexual acts.
+(I oppose laws against "hate crimes" in general both, because hate crime laws are really thought crime laws and because where hate crime laws exist they are applied selectively, but that's a different question.)